 Limahuli Garden and Preserve is set in the Lawa'i Valley in Ha'ena on the north shore of Kauai.
 It extends over 1,000 acres in a verdant tropical valley covering three distinct ecological zones.

-The plant collections at Limahuli Garden focus on the beauty of plants that are native to Hawaii and/or culturally significant to Hawaiians.
-They include endemic Hawaiian species, plants introduced by the early Polynesian voyagers, as well as culturally important plants that were introduced during the plantation era starting in the mid-1800s.
-The collections in Limahuli Garden are used for the purposes of conservation, cultural perpetuation, and education.
+The plant collections at Limahuli Garden focus on the beauty of plants that are native to Hawaii and culturally significant to Hawaiians.
+They include endemic Hawaiian species, plants introduced by the early Polynesian voyagers, as well as culturally essential plants that were introduced during the plantation era starting in the mid-1800s.
+The collections in Limahuli Garden are used for conservation, cultural perpetuation, and education.

-Both guided and self-guided tours are offered over a 3/4-mile walk on a loop-trail.Continue to 4 of 20 below.
+Both guided and self-guided tours are offered over a 3/4-mile walk on a loop trail.

 Take an ATV Tour of Kipu Ranch